-9. National data and information management plans
+10. National data and information management plans

-The National plan should incorporate national mechanisms for data management and the archiving of new ASCLME data in national data centres.
-Networks and systems implemented by other projects, particularly ODINAFRICA (IOC/UNESCO), SWIOFP and WIO-LaB (through the Nairobi Convention) should be incorporated into the plan to be used as necessary (eg UNEP/GEF WIO-LaB Project 2006).
+Each country has written their own national D&I plan to describe national mechanisms for data management and the archiving of new ASCLME data in national data centres.
+Networks and systems implemented by other projects, particularly ODINAFRICA (IOC/UNESCO), SWIOFP and WIO-LaB (through the Nairobi Convention) are incorporated into the plan to be used as necessary (eg UNEP/GEF WIO-LaB Project 2006).

-National data and information plans should be based on the regional D&I framework, taking into account country-specific information.
-These national plans should just contain supporting information for the process of working with (accessing or archiving) data / information during the process of compiling the national Marine Ecosystem Diagnostic Analyses (MEDAs).
+National data and information plans are based on the regional D&I framework, taking into account country-specific information.